 Do we believe that there is something intrinsically wrong with being gay?
 Do we think being gay is a sin?

 No, we do not.
-We fully affirm LGBTQ+ people.
+We fully affirm LGBTQ2+ people.
 We do not believe that experiencing same-sex attraction is sinful.
 As I’ve listened to many stories of ex-gay survivors over the years, one common theme I hear is the deep damage that resulted from feeling unworthiness, shame, and self-loathing.
 The truth is, each human being, no matter their sexual or gender identity, is created in the image of God, has inherent worth and dignity, and is Beloved.
-We recognize that Christians, including some LGBTQ+ Christians, disagree with one another about whether a same-sex sexual relationship is sinful or not.
-Bottom line, we affirm the way LGBTQ+ people love, form intimate relationships, and build families.
+We recognize that Christians, including some LGBTQ2+ Christians, disagree with one another about whether a same-sex sexual relationship is sinful or not.
+Bottom line, we affirm the way LGBTQ2+ people love, form intimate relationships, and build families.
 Where we encounter disagreement we seek to promote dialogue and an environment that honours the autonomy of the individual.
 In our generous space community, people’s deeply personal convictions and commitments are honoured.

 Do we believe that a person must try to be heterosexual to be a faithful Christian?

 No, we do not.
 Our status as reconciled children of God is completely God’s gift to us through our faith in Jesus Christ.
 This gift of salvation transforms our lives such that we want to live out our grateful response.
 In light of this, Christians seek to become more like Christ.
 We see this manifested in the fruits of the Spirit in our lives: love, joy, peace, patience, kindness, gentleness, faithfulness, goodness and self-control.